 The FIWA Research Team may make exceptions to allow certain FSPs, SMAs or Funds to be assigned a Meets or Preferred rating.
-For these exceptions, the FIWA Research Team uses qualitative and quantitative tools to make a determination that the FSP, SMA or Fund otherwise warrants to be added or to maintain a Meets or Preferred rating.
-For example, an SMA may not have a track record of sufficient length as determined by the FIWA Research Team, but the Investment Manager's results through other vehicles or SMAs may enable that SMA to be assigned a Meets or Preferred rating.
+For these exceptions, the FIWA Research Team uses qualitative and quantitative tools to make a determination that the FSP, SMA or Fund otherwise warrants a Meets or Preferred rating or to maintain a Meets or Preferred rating.
+For example, an SMA may not have a track record of sufficient length as determined by the FIWA Research Team, but the Investment Manager's results through other vehicles or a composite track record may enable that SMA to be assigned a Meets or Preferred rating.
 The FIWA Research Team approves or disapproves all exceptions and can assign or change a rating at its sole discretion.

-FSPS, SMAs or Funds provided on the Platform by FIWA and its affiliates are evaluated through a standardized investment research and due diligence or exception processes (described above) to determine FIWA Research Team's rating.
+FSPs, SMAs or Funds provided on the Platform by FIWA and its affiliates are subject to the same investment research and due diligence or exception processes (described above) to determine FIWA Research Team's rating.
 However, given FIWA's ability to gather more data and achieve greater insight into the FSPs, SMAs or Funds provided by FIWA and its affiliates, in certain circumstances FIWA will adjust its diligence process when assessing proprietary and affiliated products and/or apply different qualification criteria to such products for "Meets-Qualitative" or "Preferred" ratings based on the judgement of the FIWA Research Team.

-Certain unaffiliated Investment Managers or their affiliates providing FSPs, SMAs and Funds to the Platform participate in a marketing, engagement, and analytics program established by FBS and NFS.
-Participation in this program was considered when deciding which FSPs and SMAs to include on FMAX.
+Certain unaffiliated Investment Managers or their affiliates providing FSPs, SMAs and Funds to the Platform are invited to participate in access, engagement, and analytics programs established by FBS and NFS.
+Participation in this program was considered when deciding which FSPs and SMAs to include on FMAX and therefore which products will be evaluated and ultimately rated by FIWA.
+FIWA does not rate all possible FSPs, SMAs and Funds that are on FMAX or that could possibly be covered by FMAX and determines, in its sole discretion, which such products will be rated.
+FIWA determines which such products to include in the investment universe subject to its ratings process through a combination of Intermediary demand and as described above.
+FIWA may be incentivized to rate products that are affiliated or which may provide compensation to FIWA and its affiliates.
 However, all FSPs, SMAs and Funds provided by these Investment Managers are subject to the same investment research and due diligence or exception processes (described above) to determine FIWA Research Team's rating.